fatemeshafiee/voyis-distributed-image-system/README.md

 - `data_logger/data_logger`

 ## Build with Docker
 The provided `Dockerfile` installs all dependencies on Ubuntu 22.04.
-Build an image and run the three apps inside separate containers or with `docker exec` shells:
+Build an image to run the three apps inside the same containers or with `docker exec` shells:

 ```bash
 docker build -t voyis-demo .